 Prithviraj Chouhan’s Fault: Defeat of Prithviraj Chouhan and His Mercy at the Final Battle of Tarain 1192 C.E.

 Vedic Hindu Dharma always taught to treat deserving enemies with gruesome death.
 Bheem killed Dusashan and drank blood from his chest while he was still alive to fulfill promise he gave to Devi Draupadi.
-Prithviraj Chauhan’s blunder was he was giving Vedic treatment to inhuman muslims like Muhammad Ghori.
+Prithviraj Chauhan’s blunder was, he gave Vedic treatment to inhuman muslims like Muhammad Ghori.
 Sanatan Dharma texts clearly state that mercy is bestowed upon those who respect and reflect Vedic humanistic values.
 Danavs and muslim terrorists like Muhammad Ghori deserve to be killed.
 Prithviraj Chauhan committed huge mistake which few centuries back Nagabhata was about to make but Takshak stopped him.

 Prithviraj Chauhan pardoned Mahmud Ghori when he kept his hand on Quran and asked for forgiveness, bowing down to Hindu King.
 Little did the Hindu warrior knew that following same terror manual Quran he was performing Taqiyya to later deceive him.